 Asclepias syriaca (3 feet tall, zones 3 to 9, full sun) is another perennial that grows like a weed (because that's what it is).
 Kids love to chase the seed-bearing "cotton" it puts out, which gets blown by the wind.
 This milkweed is also important to monarch butterflies.

 The pea family also has members grown as ornamentals, not food.
-But several are toxic and so not among the best plants to grow around kids, including:Continue to 21 of 21 below.
+But several are not among the best plants to grow around kids, including:Continue to 21 of 21 below.

 Finally, if your child (or someone the child knows) shares a name with a plant, the kid might get a kick out of growing that plant.
 "Lily" is just one of many examples, most of which are female names such as "Rose," "Heather," or "Iris."
 A type of lily especially loved by children is the tiger lily (Lilium tigrinum), but the Stargazer lily (Lilium 'Stargazer') is also pretty.
 There are a few examples of plant names which may delight a boy in your family, such as the Herb Robert geranium (Geranium robertianum).